Enterohemorrhagic Escherichia coli

 Who is at risk for an EHEC infection?

-Factors that can increase your risk for getting an EHEC infection include:
+Things that can increase your risk of getting an EHEC infection include:

 What are the symptoms of an EHEC infection?